AleksandrDenis/PP1-The-Bitter-End/README.md

 1. Understanding HTML and CSS:
       * Learn the basic structure of an HTML document.
      * Familiarize yourself with CSS selectors for styling HTML elements.
      * Create a CSS stylesheet to apply consistent styles across web pages.
-     * Responsive web and understanding Media Queries.
+     * Responsive web and understanding of Media Queries.
 2. Git and GitHub:
      * Understand the importance of version control systems (VCS) like Git.
      * Explore GitHub, which provides hosting for your repositories and useful tools for managing code.